WuLC/KeywordExtraction/README.md

 }
 ```

-**To be able to run the above code, remember to specify how to read the content of file under the directory in the `ReadFile.java `, the following part `3.2 ReadFile` will tell you details about this**
+**To be able to run the above code, remember to specify how to read the content of file under the directory in the `ReadFile.java `, the following part `3.2 ReadFile` will explain the details about this to you**

 ### 1.3 TextRank With Multiple Window